5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 `XX` = Number of the chosen Layout-ID.

-### 💡 Tips
+### 💡 Tips for editing

-- To avoid any conflicts with the source code of AppleALC repo when creating a Pull Request to, it's best to clone the Repo locally to work on the files.
+- To avoid conflicts with the AppleALC repo when creating a Pull Request, it's best to clone the Repo locally to work on the files before integrating the data into the source code.
-- When copying data into the source code for syncing with the AppleALC repo, make sure to use Visual Studio Code or TextEdit to edit the files – especially when editing the info.plist inside the PinConfig.kext.
-I have noticed that PlistEditoPro and even Xcode keep introducing changes in places you didn't even touch just by saving the file.
+- When integrating data into the source code, make sure to use Visual Studio Code or TextEdit to edit the files – especially when editing the info.plist indside of the PinConfig.kext.
+I have noticed that PlistEditoPro and even Xcode introduce changes in places you didn't even touch just by opening and saving the file.
+I've seen changes in the formatting as well as changes in ConfigData.
+This will intoduce conflicts in the code when creating the Pull Request and it will be rejected.
-- Add entries to both info.plists to the end of the corresponding section.
-It make reviewing the code easier
+- Add entries to both info.plists at the end of the corresponding sections to append lines to the source code only and not juggles lines around.
+The reduces chances of conflicts and makes the reviewing and merging process easier.

 ### Configuring Xcode
 - Start Xcode